 If you ever visit Santibáñez – or any other place in Sierra de Gata for that matter – leave the car in the outskirts.
 Don’t try to drive through towns and villages, unless you want to get stuck in cul-de-sacs or having to reverse in ridiculously narrow two-way streets when encountering another vehicle.
 In Santibáñez, the plaza Terragal is a good place to park.

-On our way up to the castle ruins, I could hear the tinkling sound of kitchenware coming out of people’s windows.
+On my way up to the castle ruins, I could hear the tinkling sound of kitchenware coming out of people’s windows.
 It smelt of soup, of meat and vegetables.
 To protect wooden doors from the sun, many locals have resorted to thick curtains with a rural feel.
 I wonder whether they’re fashionable around here or whether people try to stick to one single style, because they all look like they are cut from the same cloth.
 Thick and beige, with burgundy-maroon patterns of animals (deer, partridges) or olive-growing scenes.

-It was quite noisy, and we sat between two groups of people.
+It was quite noisy, and I sat between two groups of people.
 On one side, there was a group of middle-aged men and a few younger fellas discussing olive groves.
 On the other side, there were a few couples and a three or four-year old running around singing El conejo de la Lole – a dirty song that refers to a woman’s intimate parts.
 His parents didn’t seem bothered in the slightest.

 ‘I think they have skewers but let me check with my sister.’

 There was no menu available.
 I had the feeling people went there for pre-lunch drinks only and then headed home.
-The man’s sister came out and, not wanting to leave two forasteros starving, she offered to prepare something out of what was available in the kitchen and served us pork loin steaks with chips, green peppers, fried eggs, calamari rings, and a tomato salad that could have easily fed four people.
+The man’s sister came out and, not wanting to leave forasteros starving, she offered to prepare something out of what was available in the kitchen and served pork loin steaks with chips, green peppers, fried eggs, calamari rings, and a tomato salad that could have easily fed four people.

-After the big lunch, we walked back to the car and drove to Los Pajares, a series of some 200 abandoned farmer stone houses about 1.5km south of Santibañez.
+After the big lunch, I walked back to the car and drove to Los Pajares, a series of some 200 abandoned farmer stone houses about 1.5km south of Santibañez.
 Google Maps directions aren’t reliable, and the place is not signposted in town, so you need to know which way to go.
 Drive south on C-513 (EX-205 direction Moraleja) and you‘ll see the sign ‘Los Pajares 2km’ on your left.
 The first part of the road is paved but then it turns into a cross-country drive that make those 2km feel like 10.
 Eventually, you cross a gate and are greeted by a group of cows and horses by a pond and a curious little donkey.

 Los Pajares (literally ‘the haylofts’) has been listed as a Place of Cultural Interest, as it is one of the best-preserved farming-related architectural ensembles in Extremadura.
 It covers an area of 27ha dotted with small one-storey or two-storey stone houses used by local farmers and shepherds.
 Its origins are not clear, and the houses don’t display any specific or stylistic feature that could give away when they were built; bearing in mind the Santibáñez foundation date and its importance in the area in the past, the authorities reckon these constructions may date back to medieval times.
 Despite the houses being abandoned, you can see goats in some farmyards and spot the occasional shepherd and his herd.